dtyryshkin7/codetober-third/Challenges/Challenge-02.md

 - Local terminal of each team member is connected to the HCP Terraform and uses remote state
 - You are not able to apply infrastructure changes via console

+## HINT

+- Dont forget env variables!
+They are shared in Teams.

 ##  Resources

 - [HCP Terraform Portal (dont use corp accounts!)](app.terraform.io)